userjoergjakoby/github-actions-tutorial/tutorial/deployment-workflow.md

 ## Deploy to pages
-Following piece of code deployes the build to Github pages, using "JamesIves/github-pages-deploy-action@v4", a pre-defined github page deploy action.([Here](https://github.com/actions) is the reference to the available predefined actions from GitHub).
+Following piece of code deploys the build to GitHub pages, using "JamesIves/github-pages-deploy-action@v4", a pre-defined GitHub page deploy action.
+Find the action on [Github](https://github.com/JamesIves/github-pages-deploy-action).

-Once the file is built, it will copy the `dist/github-actions-tutorial/` folder to the Github pages.
+Once the build step is done, it will copy the `dist/github-actions-tutorial/` folder to the branch `pages`.

 ```yml
     - name: '🚀 Deploy to pages'